-In 2020, Max Verstappen recorded Red Bull’s first win at Silverstone in eight years with victory in the 70th Anniversary Grand Prix.
-It was the team’s fourth win at the circuit.
-Sebastian Vettel won in 2009 and Mark Webber won in 2010 and 2012.
-Their 1-2 finish in 2009 marked the first time Red Bull had scored points at the track, and they went on to finish on the podium with at least one car in all of the next six seasons.
+Vettel and Webber recorded a 1-2 finish in 2009 which marked the first time Red Bull had scored points at the track.
+They went on to finish on the podium with at least one car in all of the next six seasons.

-Since 2014, other than their win, the team have recorded just three podium finishes here.
+Since 2014, other than their two wins, the team have recorded just three podium finishes at Silverstone.
 Two were courtesy of Verstappen with second places in the 2016 and 2020 British Grands Prix, while Sergio Perez finished as runner-up in 2022.

 In 2021, Verstappen was out on Lap 1 following a collision with Lewis Hamilton, while Sergio Perez finished only 16th.
 It was the first time the team failed to score at the track since 2008.

 Max Verstappen secured Red Bull’s first pole at Silverstone since 2011 in 2021 as a result of Sprint Qualifying.
+He qualified at the front of the field in conventional qualifying in 2023.
 Red Bull have taken a further three pole positions at Silverstone, and locked out the front row in both 2010 and 2011.

-Since 2009, Daniel Ricciardo’s Q1 exit in 2017, the result of a turbo failure, and Alex Albon’s Q2 exit at the 2020 British Grand Prix are the only times a Red Bull driver has not reached Q3 at the track.
-Sergio Perez qualified last in 2021 as result of retiring from Sprint Qualifying.
+Since 2009, Daniel Ricciardo’s Q1 exit in 2017, the result of a turbo failure, Alex Albon’s Q2 exit at the 2020 British Grand Prix and Sergio Perez’s Q1 exit in 2023 are the only times a Red Bull driver has not reached Q3 at the track.
+Perez also qualified last in 2021 as result of retiring from Sprint Qualifying.

 Ferrari have been present in every Formula 1 race at Silverstone, aside from the inaugural race in 1950.
 With 15 wins here, Ferrari have taken more victories at Silverstone than any other team.
 The team won the British Grand Prix for the first time since 2011 with Sebastian Vettel in 2018.
-Carlos Sainz took his first victory with the Scuderia at Silverstone last year.
+Carlos Sainz took his first victory with the Scuderia at Silverstone in the 2022 British Grand Prix.

 Ferrari have taken pole position at Silverstone on 12 occasions, with Carlos Sainz securing the team’s first pole at the circuit in a decade in 2022.
 Between Fernando Alonso’s pole here in 2012 and Sainz’s 2022 pole (both of which were taken in damp conditions), the team recorded front row starts in both 2017 and 2018.

-Mercedes have won eight of the last ten British Grands Prix, with the 2022 British Grand Prix being only the third Silverstone race since 2013 that Mercedes have not won.
+Mercedes have won eight of the last 11 British Grands Prix, with the 2023 British Grand Prix being only the fourth Silverstone race since 2013 that Mercedes have not won.
 Their streak of five consecutive wins was ended in 2018 by Ferrari, but Lewis Hamilton returned to the top spot in 2019 as the team took their third 1-2 finish at Silverstone.

 Mercedes have never left Silverstone without scoring a point, including in their only appearance here in their first stint in the sport, in which Juan Manuel Fangio finished fourth.

 Mercedes set the fastest qualifying time in all ten Silverstone races between 2013 and 2021, including the 70th Anniversary Grand Prix in 2020.
-However, they did not take pole position last year in 2021 as a result of Sprint Qualifying, while neither driver qualified in the top four in 2022.
+However, they did not take pole position in 2021 as a result of Sprint Qualifying, while neither driver qualified in the top four in 2022 or 2023.

 Mercedes have locked-out the front row on six occasions at Silverstone.
 Michael Schumacher and Nico Rosberg’s 13th places in qualifying here in 2011 and 2012 are the only occasions in Mercedes’ 14 appearances at the circuit since 2010 on which one of their drivers have failed to qualify in the top ten.
 In their first stint in F1, Mercedes took pole at the 1954 British Grand Prix.